Howard County Arts Council

 Step 2: Artistic Review Panel

-- Each panelist reviews the applications and work samples on their own via hocoarts.submittable.com through an anonymous review process in advance of the full panel meeting.
+- Each panelist reviews the applications and work samples on their own via Submittable through an anonymous review process in advance of the full panel meeting.

 - The full panel meets together via video conference or in a hybrid in-person-video conference configuration to discuss, score, and finalize award recipients.